AbanteAI/mentat/README.md

 Note that you'll have to have activated the virtual environment to run mentat if you install it there.

 There are then 3 install methods.
 The first two will just let you run it:
-- PyPI: `python -m pip install mentat-ai`
+- PyPI: `python -m pip install mentat`
 - Github: `python -m pip install git+https://github.com/biobootloader/mentat.git`

 The third option is useful if you'd also like to modify Mentat's code, as well as run it: